Tuesday, July 28, 2009

 2. We got chance to do some good work.

-1. There is lot of goodness in everyone, we just need to appeal to the good in person and we can see the goodness translate into constructive act of service.
+What we learned: 1.
+There is lot of goodness in everyone, we just need to appeal to the good in person and we can see the goodness translate into constructive act of service.

 2. Our visually challenged friends were well prepared to give their exams, this showed their eagerness to learn and become independent member of society, who can contribute positively to society.